-The Relative Influences of Officers and Auditors on Annual Report Textual Disclosures
+The Relative Influences of Changes in Officers and Auditors on Annual Report Textual Disclosures

 Keywords: Disclosure, MD&A, Footnotes, Textual Analysis, Auditors, Chief Financial Officers, Chief Executive Officers

 JEL Classification: D83, M41, M42, M48